 Dental Implant Supported Crown

 Attached to the implant post is an abutment, a small connector piece.
 Then connected to that is the dental crown.
-All three of these parts makeup the replacement tooth.
+All three of these parts make up the replacement tooth.

 What are my other options?

 In the past, a single tooth was replaced with a fixed bridge or a removable partial denture.
 These options will not replace the root structure and the patient’s jaw bone will slowly deteriorate over time.
-While these options will cost less, neither will be able to act as a natural tooth like a dental implant can.
+While these options will cost less, neither will be able to act as a natural tooth as a dental implant can.